Moutah/pokedex/docs/take-charge-of-your-discovery.md

 Note that, as detailed on the API's documentation, the AI is not fully ready.
 So to identify a species, make sure to name the uploaded image with the name of the species you want to discover, for example "pikachu.jpg".
-Lookup the list of Pokemonspecies on [Wikipedia](https://en.wikipedia.org/wiki/List_of_generation_I_Pok%C3%A9mon) (only generation I species arerecognizable).
+Lookup the list of Pokemon species on [Wikipedia](https://en.wikipedia.org/wiki/List_of_generation_I_Pok%C3%A9mon) (only generation I species are recognizable).

-## 6. The loading
+## 3. Final touch

 In case of success, the API will respond with the identified species.
-But make sure that during the wait something is informing the user about the ongoing call.
+But make sure that during the wait something is informing the user about the ongoing operation.
 And once it is complete, the dialog must close automatically and the identified species must be visible in the list.

-> 🟢 Validate the display of newly identified species with :
-> ```shell
-> npm run test -- modal-can-identify
-> ```